-Beacon Hose held a teleconference for members Monday night to discuss updated protocols for emergency responses and other company activities.
+Beacon Hose has continuously updated its protocols for emergency responses and other company activities.
 Here are some highlights:

 — Responses to emergencies will not be affected — if you call 911, Beacon Hose will be there.